-Over the course of the first two semesters of theoretical practicum, students will explore the periods between the late-second millennium BCE through the Muslim conquest in the seventh century CE.
+Over the course of the first two semesters of theoretical practicum, students will explore the periods between the late-second millennium BCE through the Roman Period.
 This will be done through the study of archaeological finds, biblical text and Ancient Near Eastern texts that illuminate the economic and social structures, diplomatic and political relations and religious practices of the inhabitants of ancient Israel, as well as tours of archaeological sites.

 SECOND YEAR THESIS TRACK

-Students who will meet the second year requirements will be able to move on to a one year thesis track program, in the course of which they will participate in theoretical seminars, language courses (upon requirement), and a research workshop – all in addition to their continuous work on their individual research and thesis paper.
+Students who will meet the second year requirements will be able to move on to a one year thesis track program.
+During the second year thesis track students will participate in theoretical seminars, language courses (upon requirement), and a research workshop – all in addition to their continuous work on their individual research and thesis paper.